-After leaving Gass and the evolving Gonzalez he joined the Jeff Beck Group and recorded two albums including Rough and Ready, as well as touring with them.
-Jeff Beck also included him in a later touring line-up, with bassist Tim Bogert and drummer Carmine Appice formerly of Vanilla Fudge.
-He recorded sessions with Ginger Baker credited as Bobby Gass, alongside Afro-rock pioneer Fela Ransome Kuti.
-During this period he recorded with Freddie King and Wailer Junior Marvin's band Hanson, also contributing to Linda Lewis's acclaimed album Fathoms Deep.
+After leaving Gass and the evolving Gonzalez he joined the Jeff Beck Group and recorded two albums including Rough and Ready as well as touring with them.
+Jeff Beck included him in a later touring line-up with bassist Tim Bogert and drummer Carmine Appice formerly of Vanilla Fudge.
+He recorded sessions with Ginger Baker contributing to the album Stratavarious credited as Bobby Gass, which also featured the Afro-rock pioneer Fela Ransome Kuti.
+During this period he recorded tracks on two albums including Burglar with Freddie King.
+He also contributed to an album with Wailer Junior Marvin's band Hanson and was credited on Linda Lewis's acclaimed album Fathoms Deep.

-He signed to A&M Records and formed Hummingbird, with bassist Clive Chaman and keyboard player Max Middleton from the Jeff Beck Group.
-Atlantic Records session drummer Bernard Purdie joined the band for the last two albums.
-During this period Tench also appeared with Roger Chapman and Charlie Whitney before more touring and the recording of three studio albums with Streetwalkers, including the much respected Red Card album.
+He signed to A&M Records and formed Hummingbird in a line-up including former band mates bassist Clive Chaman and keyboard player Max Middleton, Atlantic Records session drummer Bernard Purdie joined the band for the last two albums We can't go on meeting like this and Diamond nights.
+Associations with Chapman Whitney, Mike Patto's Boxer and Luther Grosvenor's Widowmaker followed, preceeding his involvement with three studio albums by Streetwalkers including the much respected Red Card album.

 After his commitment to Streetwalkers finished he was involved with the production for Van Morrison’s album Wavelength which became Morrison’s best selling album at that time.
 He also featured as a member of Morrison's studio and touring band and during this period recorded with Eric Burdon and Axis Point before Steve Marriott included him as a member of Humble Pie, who he toured and recorded with.